34th Street

 Passport PVC8907

 Hailing from Holland, hardly the rock capital of the world, The Tapes would seem to be at an immediate disadvantage.
-Their 1980 debut album Party was a commercial failure, featuring a combination of minimalist funk and offbeat song structures.
+Their 1980 debut American album Party was a commercial failure, featuring a combination of minimalist funk and offbeat song structures.

 On A Clear Day is cut from the same mold, but the band has added keyboards and backing vocals (sometimes female).
 The result is fuller sound, reminiscent of early XTC without that band's frequent bows to pop.
 The Tapes' songs at first may seem unmelodic, but their effective use of the occasional hook adds dramatic relief to often tension-provoking tunes.